Chiugo-Nsoke/Chiugo-Nsoke/README.md

 ## How to reach me
 ✉️ **Email:** nsokeimelda@gmail.com

 Feel free to reach out if you’d like to discuss projects, share ideas, or just talk tech.
-I’m always happy to connect and learn from others!💫
+I’m always happy to connect and learn from others!

 <!--
 **Chiugo-Nsoke/Chiugo-Nsoke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.